-There is a one-time service fee of 1.5% based on the loan amount.
+The loan service fee is 1.5% of the loan amount.
 This fee is usually added into the loan.
 The buyer pays closing costs, including the title insurance policy, recording fees, fire insurance policy, appraisal fees, legal fees, etc. These costs are paid directly to the agency or person providing the document or service.
-Monthly payments are due the 20th of each month, and a late charge is assessed if no payment is received within 10 additional days.
-If additional security is added to the loan, a new service fee of 1.5%, based on the additional funds, will be added.
-The buyer will also be responsible for additional title and closing costs.

-Generally, yes.
-If you choose to increase your funding beyond your original project, you must submit a loan expansion request in writing.
-Our loan committee will then review your request.
-If all the pre-qualification criteria is met, funds will be added onto the original loan.
+If you request additional funding beyond your original request, you must submit a loan expansion request in writing and submit current financials.
+The loan committee will review your request, and, if approved, funds will be added to the current loan balance.

-No. Church officers are required to sign all loan documents, but they are not required to sign as co-signers.
+Church officers are required to sign all loan documents, but they are not required to sign as co-signers guaranteeing the loan.

 Investment rates on new offerings are subject to change at any time.